listenToRipley/vue/Notes/README.md

 # Notes

-This section is an effort to centralize the notes takens in the other sections.
+This section is an effort to centralize the notes takes in the other sections.
 You might see repeated content.

 ## Components

-Small element, accessible as long as they are imported into the related component
+Small element, or object with a number of options that are accessible as long as they are imported into the related documents.

+You always create components with lowercase characters, regardless of how these were previously stated.

 ## Table of Contents